 She is featured in The Voice Award Winning documentary The S Word, which follows the lives of suicide attempt survivors in an effort to eliminate stigma of mental health issues.

 Kelechi often joins community conversations about suicide prevention following screenings of The S Word.
-Contact her for more information on how to book a screening.
+Contact her for more information on how to book a screening or discussion of the film.

 Read her Q&A with non-profit-mental health organization PEERS at Q&A with Kelechi Ubozoh.